From

 Les St Jacques Contisées a la Truffe de Bourgogne – The meat of the King Scallop sliced and stuffed with shavings from the Burgundy truffle.

 Émincé – Sliced.
-Dishes that include slices of chicken, veal or beef.
-Part of a menu listing, similar to the two below. Émincer – Slice.
-A cut used for curly or curved vegetables such as cabbage, mushrooms, onions where long straight flat slices used for julienne cuts cannot be made. Émincer may be in recipes but not on the menu.
+Dishes that include slices of chicken, veal, or beef.
+Part of a menu listing similar to the two below. Émincer – Slice.
+A cut used for curly or curved vegetables such as cabbage, mushrooms, and onions where long, straight, flat slices used for julienne cuts cannot be made. Émincer may be in recipes but not on the menu.

 Emincé de Veau à la Sauce à la Crème et Champignons de Paris, Purée de Pommes de Terre – Slices of veal in a cream sauce with button mushrooms and accompanied by pureed potatoes.